micropatel/code-challenge/README.md

 ## 4. Reply with Bot Message

-The first message sent into the session defines the language that is going to be used in the entirety of the conversation between the user and the bot.
+The first and second messages sent into the session should define the language that is going to be used in the messages sent by the bot.

-This endpoint provides all replies from the bot in the detected language for this session.
-The reason for not including the user messages at the moment is on purpose: we only want to understand which flow the bot used for the conversation.
+This endpoint should provide all automated replies from the bot in the detected language for this session.
+The reason for not including the user messages at the moment is something specific for this challenge.

 The replies should be ordered by timestamp in **descending** order.

-_After the first message, you should not display the salutation again_.
+_After the first message, you should not display the automated "salutation" again_.

 **Request**